MediBoss/MediBoss/README.md

 ### 💻 What I do at work

-I'm currently an iOS Engineer [@Stride](https://www.stridehealth.com/) working on the [Engagement Squad](https://www.stridehealth.com/tax) where I build a suite of tools for gig workers to help them with taxes, business expenses, benefits, banking and more.
+I'm currently an iOS Engineer [@Stride](https://www.stridehealth.com/) working on the [Engagement Squad(aka Tax Team)](https://www.stridehealth.com/tax) where I build a suite of tools for gig workers to help them with taxes, business expenses, benefits, banking and more.
 I mainly work with Swift( and Objective-C, sadly) on a day to day basis to contineouly ship impactful features(and bug fixes of course) to our end users.

 ### 📌 What I do outside of work